Welcome to a more realistic side of career advising, where we go beyond “just follow your passion.”

 knowing they have a giant toolkit to help them navigate career decisions now, and for life.

-Portfolio careers, lifelong learning, the ever-evolving economy and mind-spinning technology changes mean your teen’s career path is probably going to look pretty different than yours.
-What a fun addition to the stress you already have in trying to support them!
+Portfolio careers, lifelong learning, the ever-evolving economy and mind-spinning technology changes mean your kid’s career path is probably going to look pretty different than yours.
+And that probably adds to the stress you already feel in trying to support them!

-I’m here to help you both take the lid off the pressure cooker and to give your teen the tools, knowledge and encouragement to figure out this career stuff…maybe even with a bit of flair.
+I’m here to help you both take the lid off the pressure cooker and to give your Gen Z kid the tools, knowledge and encouragement to figure out this career stuff…maybe even with a bit of flair.